maxsdw/vRap-js/README.md

 Property | Description | Type
 ------------ | ------------- | -------------
-data | Insert data directly to the object | Object config.url | Specify a URL to use when performing data synchronization | String config.forceParamId | Include the record ID inside data payload when sending it to the server | Boolean config.sendJSON | Force data to be sent as a JSON string | Boolean config.ajaxConf | Receives an object with jQuer.ajax() extra settings | Object
+data | Insert data directly to the object | Object config.url | Specify a URL to use when performing data synchronization, this parameter can also be a function that returns the value for the URL | String config.forceParamId | Include the record ID inside data payload when sending it to the server | Boolean config.sendJSON | Force data to be sent as a JSON string | Boolean config.ajaxConf | Receives an object with jQuer.ajax() extra settings | Object